rubygems/rfcs/text/0000-ownership-transfer.md

 ### Rate Limits

-With these new features, many new processes are added which will need rate limits to control spamming and abuse of our email service and limit unnecessary email notifications.
+With these new features, many new processes are added, which will need rate limits to control spamming and abuse of our email service and limit unnecessary email notifications.
 Following rate limits will be added to the mentioned processes:
 1. Confirmation notification to a new user to be added as a gem owner:

    RATE_LIMIT: 10 emails per 10 minutes.